Somanath-03/round2UGC/README.md

-# UGC Cline - a chat app
+# UGC Clone - a chat app

 A **Next.js + TypeScript** content-sharing app with real-time CRUD operations, powered by Supabase and styled with Tailwind CSS.